What are Microsoft Teams live events

 Teams delivers chat-based collaboration, calling, meetings, and live events, so you can expand the audience of your meetings.
 Teams live events is an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
 Live events are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
-The attendees can watch the live or recorded event in Yammer, Teams, or Stream and can interact with the presenters using moderated Q & A or a Yammer conversation.
+The attendees can watch the live or recorded event in Yammer or Teams and can interact with the presenters using moderated Q & A or a Yammer conversation.

 So, let's get started.
 First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they're connected.

 We would like to emphasize that Teams Live Events, given the nature of broadcast technology, often exceed normal (internal) meeting populations.

 As is the case with other larger reaching media broadcasting services, we rely on Content Delivery Networks to deliver the content for your live event to recipients.
 This content is protected by encryption methods and subject to authorization by access tokens that are only issued to recipients based on your live event meeting configuration.

 Extra care should be given to ensuring that either the meeting content is appropriate for such a large audience, or that the audience is appropriately reduced for sensitive content.

 As is common in the industry, compromises to other elements of your security such as personnel or infrastructure, could impact the security of your live events.
 Organizations should consider including Live Events and other broadcast service in their security planning and exercises.

 Live events in Teams empower multiple roles (organizer, producer, presenter, and attendee) to successfully broadcast and participate in an event.
 To learn more, see Event group roles.